Man arrested in Charlie Kirk's killing had no known criminal history, had become 'more political'

 His listed address in the probable cause statement is the six-bedroom home of his parents, who own a granite countertop business and are registered to vote as Republicans.

-It wasn’t immediately clear Friday whether Robinson had a defense lawyer who could comment on his behalf.
-Messages seeking comment left Friday with family members including his parents received no response.
+State and federal court records do not show any prior criminal cases involving him.
+It wasn’t immediately clear whether Robinson had a defense lawyer who could comment on his behalf.
+Messages seeking comment Friday from family members, including his parents, received no response.

-Robinson has two younger brothers and his parents have been married for about 25 years, according to social media posts.
-The family lives in a suburb of St. George, a city in the southern part of the state about a 3 1/2 hour drive from the Utah Valley University campus where authorities say Robinson shot and killed Kirk.

-Social media posts by Robinson's mother reflect an active family with vacations to Disneyland, Hawaii, the Caribbean and Alaska.
-They frequently spent time outdoors — boating, fishing, riding ATVs, zip-lining and target shooting.
-A 2017 post shows the family visiting a military facility and posing with assault rifles.
-A young Robinson is shown smiling as he grips the handles of a 50-caliber heavy machine gun.
+Durban Mickelson said Robinson frequently bought supplies from a store where he worked and didn't stand out.

-“He wouldn’t really talk to you unless you said something to him,” said Durban Mickelson, who said Robinson would frequently buy supplies from the store where Mickelson works in St. George.
+“He wouldn’t really talk to you unless you said something to him,” he said.
 “Just always very quiet, kept to himself.”

-After he graduated from high school in 2021, Robinson’s mother praised her eldest son for his smarts and academic success on her social media page, and both his parents helped him move into his dorm at Utah State that fall.
-She didn’t have any public Facebook posts after 2022.

 The break in the case came after a family member of Robinson reached out to a family friend with information that Robinson had “confessed” or implied involvement in the shooting, Utah Gov. Spencer Cox told reporters Friday, shortly after Robinson was taken into custody.

-Cox said it is believed that Robinson acted alone.
-Family members said Robinson “had become more political in recent years,” Cox said, describing a recent family dinner in which Robinson mentioned that Kirk planned to speak at UVU.
+Cox said authorities believe that Robinson acted alone.
+Family members said Robinson “had become more political in recent years,” Cox said, describing the recent family dinner.

 “They talked about why they didn’t like him and the viewpoints that he had,” Cox said, referring to Robinson and an unnamed family member.
 “The family member also stated Kirk was full of hate and spreading hate.”